meilisearch/documentation/reference/features/search_parameters.md

 - `exhaustiveFacetsCount`: A `true` or `false` value indicating whether the count is exact (`true`) or approximate (`false`).

-When `exhaustiveFacetsCount` is false, it is usually because the search matches contain too many different values for the given `facetName`s.
+When `exhaustiveFacetsCount` is false, it is because the search matches contain too many different values for the given `facetName`s.
 In this case, MeiliSearch stops the distribution count to prevent slowing down the request.

 [Learn more about facet distribution in the dedicated guide.](/reference/features/faceted_search.md#the-facets-distribution)